snuh-rad-aicon/Unsupervised-BBB-DCE/README.md

 ## Introduction

+This repository provides an unsupervised learning framework for detecting blood-brain barrier leakage without relying on pharmacokinetic models or arterial input function.
+The method also differentiates between various tissue types within tumors, offering potential improvements in diffuse glioma diagnosis.

 Key Points

 •	An unsupervised autoencoder-based anomaly detection model was developed for blood-brain barrier leakage signal detection on dynamic contrast-enhanced MRI in patients with diffuse glioma; the model also enabled the distinction between tumor signals and vascular signals.